dehlen/secretingredientapp/_pages/privacypolicy.md

 If you do not wish to receive statistics on the use of the App and wish to prevent the sending of usage statistics, you can deactivate these functions at any time in the App's settings using the slider (right of objection according to Art.
 21 GDPR).

-In addition, usage statistics can be collected by the system via Apple Inc. This system setting is not specific to the Recipes App and can be deactivated in the device settings.
+In addition, usage statistics can be collected by the system via Apple Inc. This system setting is not specific to the Secret Ingredient App and can be deactivated in the device settings.

 #### Error reports